-To receive support service payments, a self-employed client must complete and sign a self-reported time sheet, OFS-TS-12, to determine the days actually worked.
+To receive support service payments, self-employed Work-Eligible Individuals must complete and sign a self-reported time sheet, DFA-TS-12, to determine the days actually worked.

-College attendance must be verified by provision of a time sheet, OFS-TS-12, signed by the client and an official of that institution.
+College attendance must be verified by provision of a time sheet, DFA-TS-12, signed by the client to determine days and hours of actual attendance.